 While the Centers for Disease Control and Prevention (CDC) approximate that 12% of United States women of reproductive age have difficulty with conception, they report 6% meet the full definition of infertility.1 Infertility affects both men and women.
 Of the hetero- and gender-normative couples with infertility, both male and female factors contribute to about 35% of couples, while male-factor only exists in about 8%.1

 Unexplained infertility may also occur, where the problem or interference is unable to be directly identified.
-Infertility is delineated between primary, when a woman is never able to successfully have a child, and secondary, when a woman is experiencing infertility after having at least one child.7 Dysfunction in the ovaries, fallopian tubes, uterus; and, disruption of testicular or ejaculatory ability, and hormone or genetic disorders, are common causes of infertility in women and men.1
+Infertility is delineated between primary, when a woman is never able to successfully have a child, and secondary, when a woman is experiencing infertility after having at least one child.16 Dysfunction in the ovaries, fallopian tubes, uterus; and, disruption of testicular or ejaculatory ability, and hormone or genetic disorders, are common causes of infertility in women and men.1

 Treatment includes medication (e.g. Clomid, Femara, Metformin), surgery (e.g. clearing blocked fallopian tubes), intrauterine insemination (i.e. artificial insemination), and assisted reproductive technology (ART), which are procedures that work with eggs and embryos outside of the body.1 In-vitro fertilization (IVF) is a common form of ART.

 Success rates for fertility treatments are impacted by many factors, one of the most important of which is a woman’s age.
-According to 2015 data from the CDC, the likelihood that a fresh ART cycle would lead to a live birth was 31% for women younger than 35.1 At age 40, her chance of conceiving is 16%, but by the age of 44 and older, her chances are only 3%.1 Each year, about 1.7% of the babies born in the United States were conceived from an ART intervention.8
+According to 2015 data from the CDC, the likelihood that a fresh ART cycle would lead to a live birth was 31% for women younger than 35.1 At age 40, her chance of conceiving is 16%, but by the age of 44 and older, her chances are only 3%.1 Each year, about 1.7% of the babies born in the United States were conceived from an ART intervention.17

-- RESOLVE: The National Infertility Association: RESOLVE is an organization which provides information about infertility, insurance coverage, and advocacy or volunteer opportunities.
+- RESOLVE: The National Infertility Association: RESOLVE is an organization that provides information about infertility, insurance coverage, and advocacy or volunteer opportunities.
 The site also connects individuals with medical and mental health professionals and support groups in their local area.

 - Path2Parenthood: Formally known as The American Fertility Association, Path2Parenthood helps individuals and couples explore their options for having children.
 The organization is inclusive to gay and lesbian couples and single men and women.
 The site offers information about infertility, adoption, surrogacy, and fertility treatments, and connects individuals with medical and mental health professionals.